 Once you land in Reykjavik, you’ll want to immediate catch an internal flight from Keflavik International Airport to Hornafjörður Airport in Hofn which is on the east side of the island.
 The reason for this is because it’s much more efficient to go from the East, South and to the West.

 In the afternoon, you’ll drive into Skaftafell National Park which is a beautiful place of natural wonder.
-Pick a few short hikes here and time permitting get on a guided tour here.
+Pick a few short hikes here (I recommend the hike to see Svartifoss Waterfall) and time permitting get on a guided tour here.
 This will take a majority of your day.

 Once you’re done at the park, drive to the village of Vík which is 1.5 hours drive away.
 Along the way you’ll pass by several waterfalls.
 Let’s just say you’ll be making a lot of pitstops.